-The help menu lists the Esxtop tool’s various modes.
+The help menu lists the Esxtop commands tool’s various modes.

-Press M to access the host’s memory metrics.
+Press M to access the VMware host memory status.
 This screen shows you the current virtual machine memory size (MEMSZ), as well as how much memory has been granted to each VM (Grant).
 You can also see how much swap memory is currently being used (SWCUR), as shown below: